Study of Antipsychotic Use Connection to Staffing Levels

 PBJ research report and related news:

-Journal of postacute and longterm care medicine
+journal of post-acute and long-term care medicine

 Association Between Long-Term Care Facility Staffing Levels and Antipsychotic Use in US Long-Term Care Facilitie